agung5114/healapp/README.md

 Healapp consist of the following applications:
 1. heal (backend - frontend with django)
   This app provide interface for user to interact with 5ireJS api and manage user offchain data
-2. heal_5ire
+2. heal_dot
-  api wrapper to interact with 5irechain api.
+  api wrapper to interact with polkadot api.
 3. healcv (computer vision app with python)
   This app employs computer vision algorithm to detect food and assisting people to exercise, healcv is integratedly deployed with heal web application, however if you want to install it locally then